Vrekt/Arc/README.md

 # Arc
-An anticheat for legacy Spigot version 1.8.8
+An anticheat for PaperSpigot.

+The main supported version of Arc is 1.8.8.
+This is the active developed version.

+Arc also supports 1.15.2, 1.16 may be supported but not yet tested.

+Support for 1.15.2 is very experimental.

 # Whats Required
 - ProtocolLib